milanvthakor/task-manager-api/README.md

 2. Navigate to the directory where you want to clone the project.
 3. Clone the GitHub repository using its URL
 4. Navigate to the project directory that you just cloned.
-5. Install project dependencies using below command:
+5. Install project dependencies using the below command:

     ```
     go mod tidy